Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The primary sequence of iterates

-Following \citep[pp. 331-332] {Bertsekas}, a necessary condition for $E_0$ to be a local minimizer of $(C^+X)_{\max}$ over the previous hyperplane is that there exists a vector $\mu$ such that $\mu \geq 0$ and $\sum \mu_i = 1$ and a scalar $\lambda$ such that
+Following \citep[pp. 331-332] {Bertsekas}, a necessary condition for $X^*$ to be a local minimizer of $(CX)_{\max}$ over the previous hyperplane is that there exists a vector $\mu$ such that $\mu \geq 0$ and $\sum \mu_i = 1$ and a scalar $\lambda$ such that

-Letting $\mu = E_0$ and $\lambda = - C_{00}$ satisfies these conditions.
-Thus, since, following the proof of Lemma \ref{convexityy_lemma}, $(C^+X)_{\max}$ is a convex function the aforementioned necessary condition is also sufficient, which implies that $E_0$ is a global minimizer of $(C^+X)_{\max}$ over the previous hyperplane and, therefore, also of $F$.
-Since any maximum-clique equilibrium, say $X^*$, satisfies $(C^+X^*)_{\max} = C_{00}$, every equilibrium of $C^+$ is a global minimizer of $F$ as claimed.
+Letting $\mu = X^*$ and $\lambda = - (1-1/(2n))$ satisfies these conditions.
+Thus, since, following the proof of Lemma \ref{convexityy_lemma}, $(CX)_{\max}$ is a convex function the aforementioned necessary condition is also sufficient, which implies that $X^*$ is a global minimizer of $(CX)_{\max}$ over the previous hyperplane and, therefore, also of $F$.
 This completes the proof of the lemma. \end{proof}

-\begin{lemma} Suppose the underlying graph $G$ is connected and that the Nisan parameter $k$ satisfies $k = \omega(G)$.
-Then, if